pubnub/rust/readme.md

 # PubNub Rust SDK

-The PubNub Rust SDK is based on Tokio Asyn `0.2`.
+The PubNub Rust SDK is based on Tokio `0.2`.
-This library uses `HTTP/2.0` to communitate with the PubNub Network.
+This library uses `HTTP/2.0` to communitate with the PubNub Edge Messaging Network.

 Since we are using Async/Await, a feature soon to be relased, we need to update the version of rust installed.